+Permitting or abetting the use of technology Resources intended for student-only use by any individual who is not a currently registered student of the school.

+Tampering with, reconfiguring, moving, stealing, or performing any other unauthorized action on the school's network devices, including but not limited to wireless access points, switches, and cabling.

-- a.
-Permitting or abetting the use of the school's technology Resources by any individual who is not a currently registered student of the school. - b.
-Using file sharing software to share copyrighted materials such as music or video files. - c.
-Using a computer, computer account, or system (including scanning systems for security loopholes, user accounts, passwords, etc.) without authorization. - d.
-Using the school's Ethernet to gain unauthorized access to any computer. - e.
-Knowingly performing an act that will interfere with, damage, or otherwise degrade the normal operation of other systems and/or networks, including but not limited to, running, installing or distributing programs such as computer viruses, Trojan horses, and worms. - f.
-Attempting to monitor or tamper with another entity's electronic communications, including scans and probes of the main building, residence halls, and other networks. - g.
-Attempting to circumvent data protection or security mechanisms. - h.
-Misrepresenting your identity to avoid accountability (e.g. falsifying your e-mail address). - i.
-Using another's computer account identity for any purpose. - j.
-Violating applicable software licensing agreements or copyright protection laws, including the making available of materials such as music, videos, text, or software without appropriate permission. - k.
+Using file sharing software to share copyrighted materials, including but not limited to: audio files, video files, or software.

+Using a computer, computer account, or system in a potentially harmful manner, (e.g. scanning systems for security loopholes, user accounts, passwords, etc.) without authorization.

+Using the school's Ethernet to gain unauthorized access to any device.

+Knowingly performing an act that will interfere with, damage, or otherwise degrade the normal operation of other systems and/or networks, including but not limited to, running, installing or distributing programs such as computer viruses, Trojan horses, and malware.

+Attempting to monitor or tamper with another entity's electronic communications, including scans and probes of the main building, residence halls, and other networks.

+Attempting to circumvent data protection or security mechanisms.

+Misrepresenting your identity to avoid accountability (e.g. falsifying your e-mail address or using another student's identification card to gain access to any system).

+Using another's computer account identity for any purpose.

+Violating applicable software licensing agreements or copyright protection laws, including the making available of materials such as music, videos, text, or software without appropriate permission.

 Taking any action that invades the privacy of individuals or entities that are creators, authors, users, or subjects of information resources.

-- l.
-Violating any federal, state, or local law or regulation, or school codes of conduct. - m.
-Using the network for commercial purposes or charging for any service provided across the network. - n.
-Facilitating access to the Network from off-campus. - o.
-Using an unauthorized or static IP address without the explicit permission of I.T. - p.
-Using electronic mail, services, or facilities to harass others by means including, but not limited to sending unsolicited mass mailings (spam) over the network (chain mail, solicitations, etc.).
+Violating any federal, state, or local law or regulation, or school codes of conduct.

+Using the network for commercial purposes or charging for any service provided across the Network.

+Facilitating access to the Network from off-campus.

+Using an unauthorized or static IP address without the express written permission of the I.T. department.

+Using electronic mail, services, or facilities to harass others by any means including, but not limited to sending unsolicited mass mailings (spam) over the network (chain mail, solicitations, etc.).